 1. Makeup (Kumadori)

-Kabuki makeup is not just aesthetic; it communicates the emotions and personality of the characters.
-Red lines represent virtue and bravery, while blue ones symbolize villainy or mystery.
+The makeup in kabuki is not just aesthetic; it communicates the emotions and personality of the characters.
+Red lines represent virtue and bravery, while blue symbolizes villainy or mystery.

 2. Elaborate Costumes

-The costumes of kabuki are extravagant and symbolically rich, made of luxurious fabrics and designed to emphasize the movements of the actors.
+The costumes of kabuki are extravagant and symbolically rich, made from luxurious fabrics and designed to emphasize the actors’ movements.

 3. Movements and Dance

 Every gesture in kabuki is carefully choreographed.
-The exaggerated movements are used to convey deep emotions, while the actors interact with the audience directly, breaking the "fourth wall."
+Exaggerated movements are used to convey deep emotions, while the actors interact with the audience directly, breaking the “fourth wall.”

 4. Specialized Actors (Onnagata)